digger1213/CruiserImproved/THUNDERSTORE.md

 ### Features
 All features can be configured or disabled in the generated .cfg file in BepInEx/config.
 Clients will copy the host's settings if both sides have the mod installed.
-- Ability to lean to look back around the side of the truck and through the small window by turning the camera around.
+- Ability to lean to look back around the side of the Cruiser, and through the small window by turning the camera around.
 - Increased seat height for better visibility over the Cruiser's hood.
 - Slight invulnerability for the Cruiser after taking damage to reduce the damage taken by rolling or multi-impacts at low speed.
 - Short invulnerability for the Cruiser when critically damaged (engine on fire) allowing players to react and escape before the Cruiser explodes.